 Dorayaki is a traditional Japanese treat, which usually pairs with red bean filling.
 However, I am not a big fan of red beans, so I decided to infuse a new flavor combination and create Hojicha-Chestnut Dorayaki.
 It is a simple, one-bowl recipe for the dorayaki batter.
 I made two fillings, Hojicha Custard Cream and Chestnut Paste.

-Michelle from Paragon Tea Room always wanted to try this Houjicha-Chestnut combination, so I decided to infuse it in a traditional Japanese treat, Dorayaki.
-It is a simple, one-bowl recipe for the dorayaki batter, and I create two fillings, Houjicha Custard Cream and Chestnut Paste for this treat.
+Michelle from Paragon Tea Room always wanted to try this Hojicha-Chestnut combination, so I decided to infuse it in a traditional Japanese treat, Dorayaki.
+It is a simple, one-bowl recipe for the dorayaki batter, and I create two fillings, Hojicha Custard Cream and Chestnut Paste for this treat.

-It turns out to be a flawless combination.
-The earthy houjicha tea flavor eases the heaviness and sweetness from the chestnut.
+The dorayaki turns out to be a flawless combination.
+The earthy hojicha tea flavor eases the heaviness and sweetness of the chestnut.
 Unlike the traditional dorayaki with the red bean paste filling, this is a less heavy treat.
 I found it enjoyable with a cup of hot tea.

 - Food Processor

 - Non-Stick Pan

 - 45 mL Milk

 - 27 g Sugar

 - 10 g Honey